-Please read the following information to facilitate the successful preparation and submission of your work.
-These guidelines include best practices for manuscript submission for the SPIE Digital Library, as well as for multimedia files for publication.
+Increase your visibility and expand your network.
+Reach thousands by being published in the world's largest collection of optics and photonics research.
+Read the following information to facilitate the successful preparation and submission of your work.
+These guidelines include best practices for manuscript and multimedia submission for publication in the SPIE Digital Library.

 |Manuscripts due||21 September 2022|

 |Poster PDFs and poster preview videos due||21 September 2022|

 LENGTH: Publish a four-page minimum in Proceedings of SPIE in the SPIE Digital Library.

 View and download sample manuscripts in PDF Format

 The text of these samples detail SPIE's format preferences.